 When IOT was evaluating file sharing and collaboration solutions, its choice ultimately needed to meet stringent security requirements, provide field agencies with mobile access to files (including offline access), offer enterprise-grade security and internal management capabilities that could ensure full control of their data, and support group-, individual-, and device-level policies and security protections.
 The software had to be easy to learn and even easier to use to accommodate collaboration between central offices and field employees.

-The State of Indiana turned to Syncplicity for its Enterprise File Synchronization and Sharing (EFSS) needs, with centralized storage and real-time data syncing that allow users to easily access, edit, and securely share files and links from their desktop and mobile devices.
+The State of Indiana turned to Syncplicity by Axway for its Enterprise File Synchronization and Sharing (EFSS) needs, with centralized storage and real-time data syncing that allow users to easily access, edit, and securely share files and links from their desktop and mobile devices.

 “We were seeing a lot of requests for cloud storage solutions like Box and Dropbox, and even OneDrive.
 We blocked access to cloud-only solutions like Box and Dropbox, to maintain file and system security.
 Yet, we knew that it was important for IOT to offer our users an enterprise-grade solution that would give them the power of collaboration and meet the security standards we required.”